TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/SnakeRogueLikeDoc/Snake Like GDD.md

 Total score will be immediately added after collecting Food

 Timer and Score to get through level

+If the snake loses parts during the run, they will lose score

+Company Value = Total Score

 IDEAS:
 Best strat rn is to stay as  small as possible.